 Figure 1: Sketch of the different phases in a typical experiment at GSI (not to scale).
 The proposed detector could, if it proves to work, save some beam time.
 This would mean more beam time available for experimentation instead of calibration.
-Beam time is generally expensive, often coming at thousands of €/hour [4, p.
+Beam time is generally expensive, often coming at thousands of €/hour [3, p.
 19].
-Applying the methods widely used today, the time to identify the ion composition of a beam easily reaches 8 hours [20], corresponding to a considerable amount of money.
+Applying the methods widely used today, the time to identify the ion composition of a beam easily reaches 8 hours [23], corresponding to a considerable amount of money.

-brief coverage of exsisting means of particle identification.
+brief coverage of existing means of particle identification.
 The proposed detector design is first presented in Section 4.
 However, so is done without any evaluation of its functionality.
 Evaluation is covered in Section 5, where simulations (detector simulation, event mixer and analysis software) as well as the process of finding isotopes suitable for the working principle of the design are described.
 All presentation of results is concentrated to Section 6.
 In the last section the future of the detector is discussed and a conclusion is given.
+In addition, a concise glossary containing important terms and key expressions has been placed in Section 9.